GaryB432/bortosky-com/README.md

 ## how to use

-You relly won't be using this at all.
+You really won't be using this at all.

 This will start file watching during development